 Pader, Uganda, is a small village about 8 to 12 hours north of the capital city of Kampala.
 The town and its people were ravaged by Joseph Kony and Lord’s Resistance Army for 20 years.
-Many Ugandans were killed, many were infected with HIV/AIDS, most were traumatized.
+Many Ugandans were killed, many were infected with HIV/AIDS, and most were traumatized.
 The war ended around 2008, but the effects remain.
-Poverty, AIDS, malaria, malnutrition and starvation are constant problems.
+Poverty, AIDS, malaria, malnutrition, and starvation are constant problems.

 Women are the backbone of the community in Pader.
 They earn the income for the family, work the fields, and raise the children.
 Many children were orphaned during the war, so many of the women are raising not only their own children, but also orphaned ones.
 Lack of education, combined with school fees for all schools, makes breaking the cycle of poverty very difficult.
 By making a purchase or donation, you are taking a step with Holly.
 You are a partner in making this dream come true for the Women of Pader, Uganda.

 She is a hard-working and creative woman; with a past of serious illness, an alcoholic husband, and much hardship.
 Today she is married to a “lovely peaceful man,” with whom she is raising six children.
 She is a part of the bead project and is a loan recipient from The Women of Pader Uganda (TWOPU), with which she has started a pancake business and grocery store, and through this she has been able to buy a pig and pay her children’s school fees.
 In addition to her businesses, she also cooks for our entire staff in Uganda!

 Her husband fled home after getting involved in a murder case, leaving her to raise and care for their six children independently.
 She has been able to pay school fees for her children through the craft of making jewelry.
 She is encouraged that even though she is alone she is able to send her children to school and buy some household essentials.
 She is even a leader in our glass bead team!